Compare any two graphics cards:

 Intro

-The GeForce GT 230 features a clock frequency of 550 MHz and a DDR3 memory speed of 800 MHz.
-It also features a 192-bit bus, and makes use of a 40 nm design.
-It is comprised of 32 SPUs, 16 Texture Address Units, and 8 Raster Operation Units.
+The GeForce GT 230 has a core clock frequency of 550 MHz and a DDR3 memory frequency of 800 MHz.
+It also features a 192-bit memory bus, and makes use of a 40 nm design.
+It features 32 SPUs, 16 Texture Address Units, and 8 Raster Operation Units.

 Display Graphs